Yesnt: Are Diffusion Relighting Models Ready for Capture Stage Compositing? A Hybrid Alternative to Bridge the Gap: Hybrid Relighting Framework

 \subsection{Relighting and Compositing}

-We perform single-image environment relighting using albedo, depth, normals, roughness and metallic estimated as described above.
+We perform single-image environment relighting using base color, depth, normals, roughness and metallic estimated as described above.
 Shading is computed using Disney's Principled BRDF~\cite{burley2012physically} using a Cook–Torrance microfacet BRDF with a GGX normal distribution, Smith geometry term, and Schlick Fresnel approximation.
-Illumination is provided by a high-dynamic-range environment map rendered from the target scene at the approximate actor location.
-For each environment direction, we evaluate the BRDF contribution modulated by a soft shadow term, which is computed by ray-marching from each surface point along the light direction in view space.
-At each step, the sample position is projected back into screen space, and the depth buffer is queried to detect occluders.
-An occlusion factor is accumulated over all steps, then normalized to produce a soft shadow map in the range $[0, 1]$.

-We composite the gamma-corrected, relit foreground with the target background using the alpha channel from the GOF render.
+Illumination is provided by a high-dynamic-range environment map rendered at the approximate actor location in the target scene.
+Relighting is performed in screen space: for each pixel, the BRDF is integrated over the full environment map and the resulting illumination is modulated with a soft shadow term computed via view-space ray marching against the depth buffer.
+The accumulated occlusion yields a shadow factor in $[0,1]$.
+The gamma-corrected, relit foreground is finally composited over the target background using the alpha channel from the GOF render.